 Based on the above, for research facilities/equipment which are purchased by this program, and particularly for large scale, general purpose items, positive efforts for sharing should be made, including sharing which does not hinder the progress of the project, use of research facilities and equipment purchased with other research funds, and purchase and sharing by combining multiple research funds, within the scope of the management conditions of other research funds and in accordance with the equipment sharing system in the affiliated institution or organization.
+In such cases, it is important to be aware that sharing is also possible during the project period and consider further sharing.
+Among other reasons, this will strengthen research capabilities by facilitating the use of the latest research equipment and apparatuses.

 Please note that it is necessary to strike a balance between management as shared equipment/facilities and accomplishment of the research purpose of the project.